yaggytter/POSSEscreen/docs/SETUP.md

 ## Distribute a Client package for Windows, MacOS or Linux

-If you want to distribute a Client package, You can use [electron-packager](https://github.com/electron/electron-packager) to create the package.
+If you want to distribute the Client package, You can use [electron-packager](https://github.com/electron/electron-packager) to create the package.

 For example, If you want to create the package for MacOS with M1 Processer, execute a following command in client directory.